-Gear hob with dubbel feed and double wear resistance
+Gear hob with double wear resistance and double cutting feed

 Gear hob in wear resistant Vibenite® 280.
 This hob can cut twice as deep and lasts twice as long before needing re-grinding, compared to a top, traditionally manufactured material.
 For details please see application note.